 - 9 The Leader recalled that a year ago last week, he took part in a press conference with the Minister for Housing & Local Government, Julie James MS, around the fact local government may have had to consider reducing bin collections, amongst other services that may have had to stop.
 He also recalled attending a meeting with the First Minister on Shielding, something that local government had very little notice about. - 10 The last 12 months have made Ministers and Welsh Government recognise the strength of local government.
 They understand that without the effort of local government staff over the last 12 months things could have been very different.
-He noted that there is a lot of expertise within local government that has helped influence policies and decisions made. - 11 The Leader hopes that when Wales comes out of the pandemic, noting that Covid-19 will never go away, that new kind of understanding and relationship with WG continues going forward, irrespective of political mix in the Senedd. - 12 As Councillors and portfolio holders the Members have a role in ensuring going forward the voice of local government is firmly at the table of discussions. - 13 The Leader noted that this is a time to reflect on the last 12 months and what local government has done to support our communities.
+He noted that there is a lot of expertise within local government that has helped influence policies and decisions made. - 11 The Leader hopes that when Wales comes out of the pandemic, noting that Covid-19 will never go away, that new kind of understanding and relationship with the Welsh Government continues going forward, irrespective of the political mix in the Senedd. - 12 As Councillors and portfolio holders Members have a role going forward in ensuring the voice and expertise of local government is clearly present in discussions. - 13 The Leader noted that this is a time to reflect on the last 12 months and how local government has supported communities.